shivshankardayal/full-website/algebra/source/complex_numbers.rst

 ------------------------
 1.  :math:`z_1=z_2\Leftrightarrow \bar{z_1}=\bar{z_2}`.

-    Clearly as we know for two complex numbers toi be equal both parts must be equal so this is very easy to understand that if :math:`x_1=x_2` and :math:`y_1=y_2` then this bidirection consition is always satisfied.
+    Clearly as we know for two complex numbers to be equal both parts must be equal so this is very easy to understand that if :math:`x_1=x_2` and :math:`y_1=y_2` then this bidirectional condition is always satisfied.
 2.  :math:`\overline{(\bar{z})}=z`.

     :math:`z=x+iy`, hence, :math:`\bar{z}=x-iy`, hence,